francescococetta/winter_school_sea-ice/tutorial.md

 ```
   If you work on a different machine, please check the environment that suits it better in ~/configuration/scripts/machines/.
 - A folder with the name of your test (test0 in this example) is created in the Icepack folder.
 The environmental variables are included in icepack.setting and icepack_in contains the Icepack namelist.
 In icepack.settings, define the folder where Icepack runs by using the variable **ICE_RUNDIR**, you will check the results of simulations there.
-- Compilation of Icepack is achieved by running ./icepack_build in the case directory, and ./icepack.submit runs the models.
+- Compilation of Icepack is achieved by running ./icepack_build in the case directory.
 - We need forcing data to run an example of Icepack, we take the input files from the repository **https://github.com/CICE-Consortium/Icepack/wiki/Icepack-Input-Data** where you can also find their description.
 You can either download them from your browser or by the terminal commands
 ```
 wget --no-check-certificate "https://zenodo.org/record/3728287/files/Icepack_data-20200326.tar.gz?download=1" -O Icepack_data-20200326.tar.gz
 tar -xvzf Icepack_data-20200326.tar.gz
 ```
 If you work from terminal, I suggest you to download the forcing data to a different directory.
-- After download, go to the testcase folder and modify the variable *data_dir* in icepack_in file to correct the location of input data.
+- After download, go back to the testcase folder where you have compiled the model (~/Icepack/test0).
+Now, modify the variable *data_dir* in icepack_in file to correct the location of input data.
 By default, oceanic data from SHEBA expedition are selected by variable *ocn_data_type*.
-- Run ./icepack.submit.
-If the simulation goes well, you can check the results in the **ICE_RUNDIR** directory.
+- Everything is set for running the simulation.
+Run ./icepack.submit and, if icepack completes successfully, you can check the results in the **ICE_RUNDIR** directory.

 ### Built-in visualization tool